Lets talk about our mental health

 28-year-old Jade is ED free, I love my food and I absolutely love to exercise for my mind.
 I have no shame in admitting I still exercise for physical goals and benefits.
 I think too many people are trying to make others believe they shouldn’t exercise to look good.
 There is nothing wrong with using exercise to look a certain way as long as it is done in a healthy way.

 My anxiety is controllable, I have learned a lot of ways to help manage this.
-Dougal, despite him being a pain literally saved me from my 20s of self-doubt.
+Dougal, despite him being a little shit literally saved me from my 20s of self-doubt.
 Having a good routine of walking him and company when I don’t want to talk to people.
 Podcasts and long walks outside, running, morning routines and knowing this is when I feel my best.
 Morning coffees with my friend, letting go of people who are detrimental to my mental health.
 Cooking nice food, sharing my house with the best housemate.
 Not checking clothes website often and feeling the need to buy unnecessary items.
 Having the best, most inspiring family and friends.
 Informing my boss of when I might not be feeling myself.
 She knows if I am plugged into my headphones too much, things are either not great or I am listening to an amazing podcast series and I am happy to talk about either. lunch club with my family, just time in general with family.
-My nephew, he brings so much happiness and perspective (he can be a right little shit too).
+My nephew, he brings so much happiness, perspective and love that I have never felt so strongly before.
 Photography, focus, having things to organise.
 Having a business and a busy full on job helps as it keeps my mind active.
-As stressful as it may be for my family, they allow me (without argument I will add) to organise everything, it keeps my mind occupied.
+As stressful as it may be for my family, they allow me (without argument I will add) to organise everything, it keeps my mind occupied but most of all therapy and the help it has given me to work through this and the coping mechanisms it has taught me, I am in this happy place today because of the therapy I have been lucky enough to access.